 Toss in the pesto you just made, along with the remaining parmesan and mayo.
 Gently fold it all together.

-Serve it immediately, or store in the fridge in a tightly sealed container for up to three days.
+Serve it immediately, or store it in the fridge in a tightly sealed container for up to three days.

 How will you enjoy your pesto tuna salad with sundried tomatoes?